cml37/dos-utils/network/xfs/README.md

 I'd suggest running through this procedure in the following order:
 * Configure the Raspberry Pi
 * Configure the XFS client

-## Video Walkthrough
-If you'd like a complete walkthrough on how to apply the above, a tutorial video is available on my Channel (TBD... video not yet created)